 Massachusetts Access to Recovery (ATR) is a 6-month program for individuals who have, or who are at risk of having, an opioid use disorder (OUD), and who are seeking support with their recovery.
-The ATR program provides recovery support services and works to build recovery systems of care in four cities (Greater Boston, Greater Springfield, New Bedford and Worcester).
+The ATR program provides recovery support services and works to build recovery systems of care in four cities (Greater Boston, Hampden County, New Bedford and Worcester).

 Recovery is a process of change through which individuals work on building a healthy lifestyle.
 It is a highly individualized process.
 Therefore, recovery services and supports must be flexible.
 What may work for one person may be very different than what works for another.
 That is why ATR has a Menu of Services to choose from.
 These services are provided by both professionals and peers through a variety of community organizations.

 The 6-month ATR program supports recovery by providing for participants’ basic needs, preparing people to get and maintain employment, and delivering recovery coaching – with care coordination to tie all of the pieces together.